gratajik/book-memory-bank/README.md

 ### Publishing Preparation Workflow
 1. Run Production/Scripts/combine_chapters.ps1 to assemble the complete book
 2. Use Production/Scripts/generate_docx.bat to create a properly formatted Word document

-## Getting Started

-1. **Set up the Project Structure**:
-   - Copy the book-memory-bank folder to your project directory
-   - Create .clinerules file with content from custom_instructions.md
-   - Ensure all paths in the .clinerules file include "book-memory-bank/" prefix

-2. **Configure AI Assistant**:
-   - Copy the contents of custom_instructions.md to your LLM's custom instructions
-   - Ensure file paths in custom instructions include "book-memory-bank/" prefix
-   - Open VSCode in your main project directory

-3. **Start Your Project**:
-   - Begin in Plan Mode to establish basic story elements
-   - Your first prompt will be "initialize memory bank".
-This will create and update memory banks files, to get started
-   - Describe what you want to write.
-Make the first line meaningful, as that's what will show up in Clines history.
-   - Add detail - at any level you want.
-You can start with a basic description and then iterate - or add as much detail as you want.
-This might include main character(s), 1st or 3rd perspective, tone, plot points, locations, et al.  It's recommend to set the over all style of the book.
-For example, "Write this book in the style of Ernest Hemingway" - or "Write this book with a style of minimalist and direct, using simple language, short sentences, and subtle implication to convey deep meaning through action and dialogue" (which somewhat equates to how Hemingway wrote)
-   - Answer any questions given to you.

-4. **Writing Process**:
-   - Once you are ready to start writing the book, writing to Act mode.
-   - Tell Cline to "update memory bank".
-This should fully create the memory bank files - characters, locations, plots, etc.
-   - As for the master outline to be written.
-Review and feedback changes (if needed)
-   - Once the master outline is how you want it, "update memory bank".
-This will make sure to your start with a updated memory bank
-   - You can iterate how you want at this point.
-The pattern that seems to work the best:
-      1. Ask to "Write chapter 1 outline" (or just "Write the next chapter outline).
-      2. Review and feedback changes
-      3. Ask to "Write chapter 1" (or just "Write the next chapter).
-      4. Review and feedback changes
-      5. Update memory bank
-      6. Repeat until the book is complete
-   - It's recommend to read and feedback on each chapter as they are written - you can always make major chnages later (by prompting for it!), but it will take a while and can be error-prone
-   - Periodically review all memoiry bank files - if you see a problem, enter a prompt to correct

-5. **Publishing Preparation**:
-   - Run the automation scripts in the Production/Scripts directory to assemble and format your manuscript

 ## Example Usage